Monday, June 23, 2025

-The DE Rantau initiative is Malaysia’s exciting program tailored for digital nomads.
+The DE Rantau initiative, also known as the Malaysia Digital Nomad Visa, is an exciting program tailored for remote workers.
 With the rise of remote work, Malaysia recognizes the importance of attracting talent from around the world.
 This visa allows you to live and work in Malaysia while enjoying its rich culture, stunning landscapes, and vibrant communities.

 Malaysia Digital Nomad Visa - DE Rantau